 Having traveled about fifty kilometers from the capital, I got off at the first station that came across.
 “Sovkhoz,” (State Farm in English) I read, and was very surprised.
 The people went along the path past the huge summer cottages, looking more like wooden mansions.
 Soon I was among the miserable and shabby panel five-story buildings.
 All Moscow region, it seems, is built up with these houses of cards, as if in punishment for being close to Moscow and the “cheapness” of the area.
 But I wouldn’t want to live in one.

 True, they didn’t let me in.
-Long inquiries about whether or not someone is renting an apartment here did not give a positive result.
-True, one kind girl held me almost by the hand to the apartment door, which her brother had once rented.
-I was discovered by a cheerful woman of about thirty.
+Long inquiries about whether anyone is leasing an apartment here did not give a positive result.
+True, one kind girl led me almost by the hand to the door of the apartment that her brother had once rented.
+The door was opened by a cheerful woman of about thirty.
 “No, this apartment is already occupied,” she replied.
-I did not begin to break into other people’s doors and went to the station.
-600-700 rubles a month, of course, an interesting price, but it exists only in conversations on the ear, and to strangers it is not available.
+I did not continue to rush through other people’s doors and went to the station.
+600-700 rubles a month, of course, is an interesting price, but it exists only in secret conversations, but to strangers, it is not available.

 My second trip to the Moscow region took place a week later.
 I bravely bought a ticket to Golutvin, hoping to rent already definitely an apartment there at a low price - after all, at such a distance from the capital, very few people will bargain fervently for a hundred rubles, because of which I started to save.
 But I got out of the electric train this time at the Bronnitsy station.
 Right there, my tourist patience burst.
 Residents of the village located at this station sluggishly reacted to my inquiries, and only two teenagers volunteered to take me to places of possible rental housing.
 They vividly participated in my research and sympathized with the failures.
 All the “villagers” seemed to have conspired and answered, “No, we don’t know.”
 I went from there my way.